gabridinosauro/Dust_project/README.md

 There are two options:

 1. You can download the whole raw data from this link:
-2. Or you can dowloand the data combined phyloseq objects (see links below).
+2. Or you can download the data combined phyloseq objects (see links below).

 There are three steps: